Emily Piazza, MS, RDN, CD

 My career as a Registered Dietitian Nutritionist has taken many paths through “traditional” dietetics.
 Teaching people calorie counts, food tracking, behavior modifications and “fat burning” exercise got old.
 And it didn’t work.
 As a human living in this culture I also felt the pressure to “eat healthy and manage my weight” during my pregnancies and postpartum journeys.
 When I fully embraced and integrated intuitive eating and the Health At Every Size principles into my life and into my practice with clients joy returned.
 Body trust emerged.
 Letting go of control and trusting the process are important aspects of eating, growing a human, birth and being a parent.

 It is my mission to support people on this journey through pregnancy and postpartum, because you deserve to be lifted up and surrounded by people who believe in you.
-I do this work because I know it is a difficult journey and we can’t, nor shouldn’t, do it alone.
-You deserve to be heard, understood and trusted.
-You deserve to have someone by your side who gets it, who won’t sugar coat it and won’t give unsolicited advice.
+You deserve to be heard, understood and trusted, to have someone by your side who gets it, who won’t sugar coat it and won’t give unsolicited advice.
 Amidst the challenging struggles there are opportunities for profound revelations and joy.
 Finding peace with food, tapping into your body’s intuition and having an empowering birth experience with a healing postpartum recovery is possible.
 The potential lies within you.
 You can discover it, I can help guide you.